YesilkoyLab/public-/PFSample_DataAnalysisCode/ReadMe.md

 After processing → each sample becomes:

-20 × 426 matrix (metasurface × wavelength)
+20 × 426 matrix (metasurface × wavelength) only in the resonance region of the metasurface

 ---